Lymphatic Biomechanics & BioEngineering Lab (LBBL)

 Mission Statement

-The lymphatic system, composed of lymphatic vessels and lymph nodes, plays a critical role in maintaining fluid balance, regulating immune function, and transporting lipids throughout the body.
-Dysfunction of this system contributes to a wide range of diseases, including cancer, chronic inflammation, and lymphedema.
-Despite its importance, many aspects of lymphatic function and its dysregulation in disease remain poorly understood.
+The lymphatic system, made up of lymphatic vessels and lymph nodes, plays a critical role in maintaining fluid balance, supporting immune function, and transporting lipids throughout the body.
+When this system becomes impaired, it can contribute to diseases such as cancer, chronic inflammation, and lymphedema.
+Despite its importance, many aspects of lymphatic function and dysfunction remain poorly understood.

-Our laboratory integrates computational modeling, bioengineering, and experimental approaches to develop new tools new strategies to improve diagnosis and treatment of lymphatic disease.
+Our laboratory integrates computational modeling, bioengineering, and experimental approaches to uncover the fundamental mechanisms governing lymphatic function in health and disease.
 Our research is organized around three core areas:

 Lymphatic Biomechanics